When I get all revved up and passionate, sometimes some of this stuff genuinely makes me mad.

 I mean, it's easy.

-I could I could say to anybody about the job they're doing, I disagree with the way you're doing it.
+I could say to anybody about the job they're doing, I disagree with the way you're doing it.

-If I'd have never done it, and I've if if I have no alternative.
+Why would I have credibility saying that if I'd have never done it if I have no alternative?

-The guys saying it are of dubious uh qualification to me, such as Howard Dean and all the rest of these people.
+The guys saying it are of dubious qualification to me, such as Howard Dean and all the rest of these people.

 And if you put their track record in history in the context, you don't find support for the military.